Max Mara Art Prize for Women in collaboration with the Whitechapel Gallery

 For each Prize a judging panel of four art-world professionals, chaired by Iwona Blazwick, devise a short-list of between three and five artists.
 The short-listed artists are invited to the Whitechapel Gallery to make a presentation about their practice and the work or works they would make during or resultant from their Italian residency and funding.

-The shortlisted artists for the Max Mara Art Prize for Women 2013-2015 are: Beatrice Gibson, Melanie Gilligan, Judith Goddard, Philomene Pirecki and Corin Sworn.
+The shortlisted artists for the Max Mara Art Prize for Women 2013-2015 also included: Beatrice Gibson, Melanie Gilligan, Judith Goddard, and Philomene Pirecki.
 The artists were selected for the Prize by a judging panel chaired by Iwona Blazwick OBE, Director of Whitechapel Gallery.
 The panel included Pilar Corrias, Director of Pilar Corrias Gallery, London; Candida Gertler, Co-founder and Director, Outset Contemporary Art Fund; Runa Islam, artist and Lisa Le Feuvre, Writer, Curator and Head of Sculpture Studies, Henry Moore Institute.

 This year’s shortlisted artists work across various media including installation, painting, writing, performance, film and music.
 For more information, read the full press release.

-Previous winners include Margaret Salmon, film-maker; Hannah Rickards who works with sound, video and installation; Andrea Büttner who makes films and installations including large-scale woodcuts and Laure Prouvost whose Max Mara Art Prize exhibition Farfromwords is currently on show at the Collezione Maramotti until 10 November 2013.
+Previous winners include Margaret Salmon, film-maker; Hannah Rickards who works with sound, video and installation; Andrea Büttner who makes films and installations including large-scale woodcuts and Laure Prouvost whose Max Mara Art Prize exhibition Farfromwords was on show at the Collezione Maramotti.

 The Max Mara Art Prize is not open submission.